KW Production Series

 16mm transferred to HD video, 2018

-Exploring ideas around gender, poetry, and disobedience, Beatrice Gibson’s 16mm film, I Hope I’m Loud When I’m Dead, was developed with two of the USA’s most significant living poets—CAConrad and Eileen Myles.
-The filmmaker tersely distills material shot on the eve of the 45th presidential inauguration in February 2017 and blends moments of perilous public authority with more intimate scenes and tender portraits.
+Exploring ideas around gender, poetry, and disobedience, Beatrice Gibson’s (born 1978 in London, GB) 16mm film, I Hope I’m Loud When I’m Dead, was developed with two of the USA’s most significant living poets—CAConrad and Eileen Myles.
+The filmmaker tersely distills material shot on the eve of the 45th presidential inauguration in January 2017 and blends moments of perilous public authority with more intimate scenes and tender portraits.
 The film uses poetry as a means to reckon with the present, and casts the figure of the poet as a guide in times of chaos.
 I Hope I’m Loud When I’m Dead is a co-commission with Camden Arts Centre, London, Bergen Kunsthall (NO), and Mercer Union, Toronto (CA).

 Simultaneously, the Julia Stoschek Collection Berlin presents the exhibition ARTHUR JAFA: A SERIES OF UTTERLY IMPROBABLE, YET EXTRAORDINARY RENDITIONS.
 Please note the extended opening hours during Berlin Art Week 18: September 26–30, daily from 12 am–8 pm.